Rock Creek, British Columbia: Gold bust

-In concert, a reliable road from the coast was needed.
+A reliable road from the coast was needed.
 At the time, the Dewdney Trail reached as far the Similkameen Valley.
 In January 1861, Dewdney and Moberly won the £300/mile contract to extend their pack trail to Rock Creek.
 By the time they entered their destination that August, the boom was over, the prospectors gone, and most of the 23 permanent buildings abandoned.
 In March 1862, Cox was re-assigned to the Cariboo district and Haynes proceeded to close down the offices.

 In 1886 and 1900, high-pressure hoses were used for a few years to dislodge gold, but neither attempt proved profitable.
 Only four lots sold of a government townsite surveyed to the east in 1898.
 The Madge family operated a hotel from 1898.

 Railway era

 The westward construction of the Vancouver, Victoria and Eastern Railway (VV& E), which followed Myers Creek a couple of miles south during 1905, offered no benefit to the settlement.
 In 1911, the westward advance of the Kettle Valley Railway passed on the northeast side of the river.
 A bridge soon connected to the station that was 2.9 mi west of Kettle Valley, and 7.2 mi south of Zamora.
 The final passenger train ran in 1964.
 The line westward closed to all traffic in 1973, and eastward in 1979.